 Those that know me, know I’m a bit of a music junkie.
 Every memory and phase of my life has a soundtrack tied to it.
 From rock to hip hop to various flavors of electronic, I enjoy music from pretty much every era and genre.
-The Five will be a monthly feature that will (re)introduce five different tracks from various genres.
+The Five will be a monthly, quarterly (or when I feel like it) feature that will (re)introduce five different tracks from various genres.
 They may all be current or some may be throwbacks — I’m turning the dial here.
 Without further ado, here are The Five for January 2018:

 Foster The People – Sit Next To Me

 Foster The People is one of my favorite current indie rock/alternative bands.
 The California-based group’s 2014 album Supermodel is one of my favorite albums start to finish and has amazing replay value despite receiving terrible critic reviews.
 That said, I’ll point out most critics also shit on Linkin Park’s Hybrid Theory, which I feel is one of the greatest albums.
 This track is off their newest album, Sacred Hearts Club.
 While the new album doesn’t quite have the staying power of Supermodel, it does have several catchy singles that ooze that FTP sound.

 Lovelytheband – Broken

 Lovelytheband, another California-based indie rock band, is a newcomer to the music scene having formed in 2016.
 “Broken” is their debut single released in April 2017 and to say it’s unbelievably catchy would be an understatement.
 The song is easy to memorize and you’ll find the chorus stuck in your head in no time.
 I think we can all identify with the song — we all have issues and we’re all broken in some way.